espoirMur/end-to-end-rag/notes.md

 I can deploy the summarizer as a docker container and run it on my cluster, it will be running everyday at 23:00.
 The component is ready and can be deployed.

 Push the model stuff on thee cluster and run the sheduler there

+### Update on the 04/11/2024

+Done with the clustering app, deploy the docker container, the next stage is to build to deploy the model that does the summarization